Texas is still reeling from devastating winter storms and for some, recovery could take months - KTVZ

 Abbott also announced in a news release Sunday that Supplemental Nutrition Assistance Program (SNAP) benefits can now be used to purchase hot food and ready-to-eat meals, like grocery store deli foods, at all retailers that accept SNAP in the state.

-The state also has received federal approval to allow SNAP recipients to apply for replacement benefits for food that they lost or that was destroyed in the storms.
+The state also has received federal approval to allow SNAP recipients to apply for replacement benefits for food that was lost or destroyed in the storms.

 State officials working to address ‘skyrocketing energy bills’

-As the state works to recover from last week’s wide-reaching impacts, state officials are also looking into outrageous hikes in some customers’ energy bills that followed the severe weather.
+He says some friends with automatic payments on their power bills had their checking accounts wiped out by sky-high bills.

-Abbott said the state Public Utility Commission issued a moratorium on customer disconnections for nonpayment to address “skyrocketing energy bills” that some residents are facing.
+“They can’t pay their rent,” Upshaw said.
+“They are dealing … with water pipe and life issues.”

-The commission will also restrict electricity providers from sending customer invoices at this time, the governor added.
+Abbott said the state Public Utility Commission issued a moratorium on disconnections for nonpayment.

-The governor said he held an emergency meeting with legislative leaders to “shield Texas families from unreasonable bills,” and more meetings are scheduled this week to “get to the bottom of this but also to provide relief and support to our fellow Texans.”
+The commission also will restrict electricity providers from sending customer invoices, the governor added.

 “Texans who have suffered through days of freezing cold without power should not be subjected to skyrocketing energy bills due to a spike in the energy market,” Abbott said.